zenika-open-source/immutadot/README.md

 [ES2015+](https://github.com/tc39/ecma262#ecmascript) new features are great to deal with arrays and objects.
 As data structures get deeper, the code you write to make data immutable gets bigger and less readable. immutad●t uses the dot notation to address this issue.

+### Interoperability

+Since immutad●t uses plain JavaScript objects you can use all standards ways to access your data.
+Moreover it lets you use all your favorites libraries.

 ### Exhaustive and yet extensible

 immutad●t comes with a large set of built-in utilities, mostly based on [lodash](https://lodash.com/).
 You haven't found what you're looking for?
 Do it yourself with the `convert` feature.